FreeBSD installation ( macOS )

 General task

-By using ssh-copy-id or scp command , the public key can be sent to VM .
-Another solutiuon is using curl command to dowdload public key directly from OJ .
 As for configuration file of wiredGuard can be sent to VM via scp command . ( or using curl )

-• Time Zone : Time Zone have already setup during bsdintall
+Time Zone have already setup during

 User & Group task